 01 Nov Winter Sports Injuries on the Rise

 It’s winter sports season, and Dr. Nikesh Seth and his team are gearing up for a busy winter.
-Integrated Pain Consultants offers a wide range of alternative therapies for sports injuries including safe pain medication management, platelet-rich plasma (PRP) injections, radiofrequency (RF) ablation, and more.
+Integrated Pain Consultants offers a wide range of alternative therapies for sports injuries including safe pain medication management, radiofrequency (RF) ablation, and more.
 Although Arizona and winter sports don’t initially sound like a good match, there are a number of indoor arenas and some fantastic ski resorts in the state.

 Types of Sports Injuries That Cause Pain